Top 7 SEO Questions You May Be Asking

 The timing of results from an SEO campaign can vary based on the strategies deployed, the competition within your industry, and your business’s characteristics.
 You can typically expect to see organic improvement at six, nine, and 12 months.

 After deploying a targeted strategy, such as optimizing the content on a specific page, you will likely see initial movement in results (organic traffic to that page or keyword rankings for that targeted topic) at six months.
 Then, you can expect to see further growth at the nine-month mark.
 Finally, you should see a larger jump in results at 12 months.

 6 – Why do my rankings fluctuate?

 Fluctuations in rankings are completely normal and very common.
 Search engines are constantly crawling and recrawling websites and indexing new information.
-This means that a page’s rankings will naturally rise and fall as you and your competitors make adjustments to your websites.
-Additionally, algorithm updates can also cause these fluctuations because they affect how the ranking process works.
+This means that a page’s rankings will naturally rise and fall as you and your competitors adjust your websites.
+Also, algorithm updates can cause these fluctuations because they affect how the ranking process works.

 7 – How long do I need to run an SEO campaign?

 The short answer here is forever.
 Search engine optimization is a long-term strategy.
-The internet is constantly evolving, and with that, so are search engine results.
-Google is constantly making improvements to its ranking system based on providing the best user experience, and therefore, what may have been best practice three years ago, may not be today.
+The internet is constantly evolving, and so are search engine results.
+Google is constantly improving its ranking system based on providing the best user experience, and therefore, what may have been best practice three years ago, may not be today.